lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Tom Thompson** _(02-Jul-18 06:55 PM)_

-@Magic8Ball does Micky mouse ghost make the owner of the jewel go into a grave yard?
+@Magic8Ball Does Mickey Mouse Ghost make the owner of the jewel go into a graveyard?

 **Magic8Ball** _(02-Jul-18 06:55 PM)_